RPA server GUI upgrade or repair

 file)authadmin-cli NINTEX_SECRETS_IDP_AUTH_ADMIN_CLIENT_SECRET

-The primary means of installing the RPA server is through System Manager, which provides a user-friendly graphical interface.
+The primary method of installing RPA is through System Manager, which provides a user-friendly graphical interface.
 This is the recommended method for most users.

 To install System Manager, follow these steps: